The path to an hATTR amyloidosis diagnosis

 Armed with your knowledge of potential symptoms and family history, it’s time to discuss hATTR amyloidosis with your doctor.

-Tell your doctor about all the symptoms you are experiencing, even if you think they’re unrelated or don’t apply to your doctor’s speciality.
+Tell your doctor about all the symptoms you are experiencing, even if you think they’re unrelated or don’t apply to your doctor’s specialty.
 Misdiagnosis or delays in diagnosis are common because the symptoms of hATTR amyloidosis are similar to those of other conditions.
 Knowing what to look for can help you recognize the symptoms sooner and work with your doctors to determine an accurate diagnosis.

 This list may not be all-inclusive.